For legal rules to have any effect, someone

 How has that problem been dealt with in different legal systems?

-Another example of a type of legal system without specialized enforcers is a feud system, such as traditional Somali law or the legal system of saga period Iceland.
+Another type of legal system without specialized enforcers is a feud system, such as traditional Somali law or the legal system of saga period Iceland.
 The rules are enforced by the threat of the private use of force—by anyone, against anyone.
 Individuals vary in their ability to use force, some being more formidable or having more allies than others.
 But nobody has any special set of rights or special legal status associated with the job of enforcing rules, and anyone who uses his particular advantages to try to abuse the system risks bringing into existence a stronger coalition to block him.

 For a third and final example, consider England in the 18th century, a society with modern criminal law but no police.
-Constables were needed for the procedure that led to a trial [check on the details of this], but no real power.
+Constables were needed for the procedure that led to a trial [check on the details of this], but had no real power.
 Since any Englishman could prosecute any case, the fact that an offense was approved of by the authorities was no guarantee that it would not be prosecuted.

 A different solution to the problem, observed in a variety of forms, is a second layer of enforcement charged with the duty of enforcing rules on the enforcers.
 One version in the modern U.S. is a civilian review board to review charges against police officers.
 In Islamic law, the nazar fil-mazalim , “investigation of complaints,” was a prerogative of the caliphs by which they “or, by delegation, ministers or special officials and later the sultans, heard complaints concerning miscarriage or denial of justice or other unlawful acts of the kadis, difficulties in securing the execution of judgements, wrongs committed by government officials or by powerful individuals …, and similar matters.
 Very soon formal courts of complaints were set up.”4 In imperial China, the censorate “had as its primary general purpose the investigating and impeaching of governmental wrongdoing or corruption wherever uncovered.”5 While this approach may limit the ability of ordinary enforcers to abuse their powers, it raises the obvious risk of abuse by the layer of enforcement above them.

 A variant on this approach is to use one part of the legal system against other parts—as when, in the U.S., the FBI or state police investigate corruption by local police.
 A more decentralized version is the use of tort law to punish the misuse of the powers of the enforcers of criminal law.
 I am told [check this for details] that, whereas modern law students study what rules police must follow in order that the evidence they procure will be admissable, the equivalent section in 19th century textbooks dealt with what police had to do in order not to be subject to civil suit.
-And in a number of prominent cases in recent decades, such as the shooting of Black Panthers Fred Hampton and Mark Clark in Chicago in 1969 and the Steve Jackson case in Texas in 1990, victims of law enforcement abuse sued and collected either a damage judgement or an out of court settlement.
+And in a number of prominent cases in recent decades, such as the shooting of Black Panthers Fred Hampton and Mark Clark in Chicago in 1969 and the Steve Jackson case in Texas in 1990, victims of law enforcement abuse sued those responsible and collected either a damage judgement or an out of court settlement.